MiFID II Definition

 MiFID II or Markets in Financial Instrument Directive II is the framework of rules and regulations that apply to the security market in the European Union to secure and enhance the confidence of investors and safeguard their investment by ensuring transparency of the records.

-- Markets in Financial Instrument Directive covers almost all the securities of financial industry like shares, debentures, derivatives, currencies, etc. it focuses more on the transparency of the records by the companies issuing securities so as to convey the proper information to the investors.
+- Markets in Financial Instruments Directive covers almost all the securities of the financial industry like shares, debentures, derivativesDerivativesDerivatives in finance are financial instruments that derive their value from the value of the underlying asset.
+The underlying asset can be bonds, stocks, currency, commodities, etc. The four types of derivatives are - Option contracts, Future derivatives contracts, Swaps, Forward derivative contracts. , currencies, etc. it focuses more on the transparency of the records by the companies issuing securities to convey the proper information to the investors.

-- Then after research, Markets in Financial Instrument Directive II was introduced in 2018 which covers all the instruments like equity, debentures, currencies, derivatives, futures, options, commodities, etc. and aim behind the introduction of MiFID II is to harmonize the system of dealing and bring back the confidence of investors by better transparency and guidelines for rules and framework to be adopted.
+- Then after research, Markets in Financial Instrument Directive II was introduced in 2018 which covers all the instruments like equity, debentures, currencies, derivatives, futures, optionsOptionsOptions are financial contracts which allow the buyer a right, but not an obligation to execute the contract.
+The right is to buy or sell an asset on a specific date at a specific price which is predetermined at the contract date., commodities, etc. and aim behind the introduction of MiFID II is to harmonize the system of dealing and bring back the confidence of investors by better transparency and guidelines for rules and framework to be adopted.

 - It also issued the guidelines for intermediaries and also for dealings with business organizations outside the European Union.
 It strict the rules and regulations and enhance the legal formalities and submissions so that transparency should be maintained.

 Objectives of MiFID II

 #1 – Enhance the Confidence and Protect the Interest of Investors